SleepyErv/About-Erv/README.md

-First websit project using HTML, CSS, and JS.
+First website project using HTML, CSS, and JS.